harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry.md

    If you need to use a proxy server, you must also specify the following:

-   * `http_proxy`  —  The hostname and port to use for proxied HTTP requests
+   * `http_proxy`  —  The HTTP hostname and port to use for proxied HTTP requests

-   * `https_proxy`  —  The hostname and port to use for proxied HTTPS requests
+   * `https_proxy`  —  The HTTPS hostname and port to use for proxied HTTPS requests

    * `no_proxy`  — A comma-separated list of hosts to bypass the proxy